20分鐘閱讀更新於 2026年6月

 Highly Recommended

 Tattoo cover patches.
 If you have tattoos, this is not optional — it is essential.
-Many onsen still enforce no-tattoo policies in shared baths.
+Tattoo acceptance at Japanese onsen is genuinely case-by-case, with many facilities still restricting visibly tattooed bathers in shared baths [verified JNTO 2026-06-04].
 Skin-colored adhesive patches designed specifically for onsen use are available on Amazon Japan and at some convenience stores.
 Buy them before you arrive; your ryokan's front desk may not stock them.

 A quick-dry travel towel.
 If you plan to visit multiple public baths or sento in the onsen town (beyond your ryokan's own bath), having an extra towel that dries fast is convenient.
 The ryokan's small towel is fine for one bath but stays damp.